 U.S. Jurisdiction Over Genocidal Acts

-The United States has jurisdiction if the offense occurred within the United States or if the accused offender is:
+The United States has jurisdiction if the offense happened within the United States or if the accused offender is:

-- A stateless person whose habitual residence is in the United States; or
+- A stateless person whose habitual residence is in the United States

-These acts are criminal whether or not they take place during a time of war.
-The law also punishes those who incite others to commit genocide, conspiracy to commit genocide, and attempts to commit genocide.
+These acts are criminal whether they occur among armed forces during war or at peacetime.
+The law also punishes those who incite others to commit genocide or engage in conspiracy to commit genocide.
+Attempts to commit genocide are likewise prohibited.

 Penalties for Genocide

 This serious crime carries significant potential penalties.
-The punishment of the basic offense is:
+The punishment for the basic offense is:

-- In the case of an act where a death resulted, execution or life imprisonment and a fine of up to $1 million; and
+- In the case of an act where a death resulted, execution or life imprisonment and a fine of up to $1 million